microtrain/bootcamp/13-Express/02-Express.md

 #### Define the Schema

-[</> code](https://github.com/microtrain/mean.example.com/commit/63221876843dacb1fe43b0359cf78b78bb6b7ef5) Next we will create a *models* directory in the root of our project and in it a file named *users.js* resulting is *mean.example.com/models/users.js*.
+[</> code](https://github.com/microtrain/mean.example.com/commit/63221876843dacb1fe43b0359cf78b78bb6b7ef5) Next we will create a *models* directory in the root of our project and in it a file named *users.js*.

+*mean.example.com/models/users.js*.
 ```js
 var mongoose = require('mongoose');
 var Schema = mongoose.Schema;